docjaq/Raytracer/README.md

 # Raytracer

-Following Peter Shirley's Ray Tracing in One Weekend
+- Following Peter Shirley's Ray Tracing in One Weekend
+- Some refactoring
+- Simple parallelisation
+- Iterative option